dataminer-site/dataminer-site.github.io/trademark_guidelines.md

 ---
 layout: default
 body_class: tmguidelines
-title: DUCKDB™ Trademark use guidelines
+title: DataMiner™ Trademark use guidelines
 pagehead:
   - "Trademark Use"
   - "bg2"
 ---

-# DUCKDB™ Trademark Use Guidelines
+# DataMiner™ Trademark Use Guidelines

 The DataMiner trademarks, service marks, and graphics marks are held by the Dutch Stichting DataMiner Foundation (“hereinafter: the DataMiner Foundation”).
 The DataMiner Foundation is a nonprofit organisation, and as such, needs to take special care about how its trademarks are used by others.
 In particular, the DataMiner Foundation needs to ensure that its software products are clearly distinguished from third-party products.

-If you would like to provide software, services, events, or other products based on DuckDB, please refer to these DataMiner trademark use guidelines and when in doubt, just contact us for clarification.
+If you would like to provide software, services, events, or other products based on DataMiner, please refer to these DataMiner trademark use guidelines and when in doubt, just contact us for clarification.

 ## Rationale